Access ServicesFaculty Resources

 - Plan to use Snapverter to convert PDFs and other content to support students who use screen readers to read text documents

-- Plan to close-caption my Tegrity videos or use the Panopto resource page to support students/international students who have difficulty processing audio content
+- Plan to use the Panopto resource page to support students/international students who have difficulty processing audio content

-- Plan to post lecture notes to Blackboard to support students who need more time to process in-class lectures and absent students
+- Plan to post lecture notes to Canvas to support students who need more time to process in-class lectures and absent students

 - Plan to use styles instead of individual style buttons when creating Word documents to support students who use screen-reading software